2019 High School National Championship Tournament Logistics Information

-Teams that booked rooms at the Atlanta Marriott Marquis outside of NAQT’s block are not guaranteed NAQT’s parking rate or in-and-out privileges.
+Participants who booked rooms at the Atlanta Marriott Marquis outside of NAQT’s block are not guaranteed NAQT’s parking rate or in-and-out privileges.

 The official hotel for the tournament is the Atlanta Marriott Marquis hotel.
 Quadruple-occupancy rooms (with two double beds) are available for $112 per night.
 The last day to reserve rooms at this special price is May 15.
 Note that there are several Marriott hotels in the Atlanta area; make sure you are reserving rooms at the Atlanta Marriott Marquis downtown!

 To receive the NAQT group rate, book online or mention “NAQT” when making a reservation over the phone.